Justin Turner Preview, Player Props: Red Sox vs. Dodgers

 Justin Turner At The Plate

-- Among the qualifying batters, he ranks 15th in batting average, while his on-base percentage ranks 26th and he is 29th in slugging.
+- Turner leads Boston with an OBP of .358 this season while batting .290 with 43 walks and 76 runs scored.

-- Turner has driven in a run in 52 games this season (44.8%), including 21 games with more than one RBI (18.1%).
-He has also driven in three or more of his team's runs in five contests.
+- Among qualifying hitters in MLB, his batting average ranks 12th, his on-base percentage ranks 25th, and he is 23rd in the league in slugging.

-- He has scored in 58 of 116 games this season, and more than once 13 times.
+- In 53 games this season (45.3%), Turner has picked up an RBI, and in 22 of those games (18.8%) he had two or more.
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.